facelessuser/coloraide/docs/src/markdown/gamut.md

 #### LCh Chroma

-/// success | The `lch-chroma` gamut mapping is registered in `Color` by default
+> [!success] The `lch-chroma` gamut mapping is registered in `Color` by default
-///

 LCh Chroma applies MINDE Chroma Reduction within the CIELCh color space and is currently the default approach in ColorAide.

-/// note
+> [!note]
-As most colors in ColorAide use a D65 white point by default, LCh D65 is used as the gamut mapping color space.
+> As most colors in ColorAide use a D65 white point by default, LCh D65 is used as the gamut mapping color space.
-///

 CIELCh, is not necessarily the best perceptual color space available, but it is a generally well understood color space that has been available a long time.
 It does suffer from a purple shift when dealing with blue colors, but can generally